vkbo/novelWriter/docs/source/setup_linux.rst

 ================

 A minimal zip file is provided for Linux.
 You can download the latest zip file from the release page on GitHub_, or from the `main website`_.
-This zip file contains only the main files needed to run novelWriter.
+This zip file contains only the files actually needed to run novelWriter, and none of the additional source files for tests and documentation.
 You can extract the file to wherever you want, and run the steps below.

 Step 1: Installing Dependencies